elvis77-op/Verifiable_SSH/Verifier/README.md

 5. Define proxy and no_proxy in Dockerfile to help build the docker image (optional)

-6. Be causious that when you modify the signing key paths, you may need to sy
+6. Be causious that when you modify the signing key paths, you may need to sync these changes in config.py

 ## Usage
 - ```bash bash build_verifier.sh ``` to build docker image